 Improving the quality and quantity of environmental reporting worldwide

-Internews developed the Earth Journalism Network (EJN) to empower and enable journalists from developing countries to cover the environment more effectively.
+Internews initially developed the Earth Journalism Network (EJN) in 2004 to enable journalists from developing countries to cover the environment more effectively.
+We are now a truly global network working with reporters and media outlets in virtually every region of the world.

-With a mission to improve the quantity and quality of environmental coverage and over 8,000 members from 120 countries, EJN trains journalists to cover a wide variety of topics, develops ground-breaking digital media sites, establishes networks of environmental journalists in countries where they don't exist, and builds their capacity where they do, through workshops and development of training materials, Fellowship programs, support for story production and distribution, and dispersing small grants.
-Learn more about our staff, network and partners.
+In our mission to improve the quantity and quality of environmental reporting, EJN trains journalists to cover a wide variety of issues, develops innovative online environmental news sites and produces content for local media – including ground-breaking investigative reports.
+We also establish networks of environmental journalists in countries where they don't exist and build their capacity where they do.
+We do so through workshops and the development of training materials and by offering Fellowship programs, grants to media organizations, story stipends, and support for story production and distribution.
+Watch the video to learn more about our work.